- Rent Control / Increase Limitations. Arizona state landlords can raise rent only after the lease has ended.

 When Can a Landlord Increase Rent?

-A landlord may not increase the rent during the course of a lease unless the lease has provisions to allow the landlord to do so.
-If a tenant is renting without the benefit of a written lease, the landlord may increase rent on a monthly basis.
+A landlord may not increase rent until the lease has ended in the state of Arizona.
+To increase rent when a tenant rents month-to-month without the benefit of a written lease, the landlord must provide his/her tenant with a 30-Day Notice.

 When is it illegal to raise rent?

-It is illegal for a landlord to increase rent based on the race, color, sex, age Nation of origin, familial status, sexual orientation, or disability status of a tenant.
-Connecticut Fair Housing
+It is illegal for a landlord to raise rent based on the race, religion, gender, nation of origin, familial status, or disability status of a tenant.
+(Fair Housing Act)

 Is there a rent increase limit?